Buying real estate in Cambodia?

 Do banks lend to US citizens in Cambodia in 2026?

-US citizens generally receive similar treatment to other foreign nationals when applying for mortgages in Cambodia, with banks evaluating applications based on income documentation, down payment size, and property type rather than giving preference to any particular nationality.
+US citizens generally receive similar treatment to other foreign nationals when applying for mortgages in Cambodia, meaning the lending criteria are based on income, down payment, and property type rather than on your specific passport, though Americans are not given any preferential treatment either.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in Cambodia.